-A. Yes!
+Yes!
 Jaipur is the pink city and capital of Rajasthan.
 The city is rich in its heritage and royal history.
 The architecture and the scenic beauty makes up for the majestic aesthetics.
-The city offers the best of delicacies to eat and beautiful jewellery and clothes to buy.
-The speciality of Jaipur is the handmade dupattas and leather shoes.
+The city offers the best of delicacies to eat and beautiful jewelry and clothes to buy.
+The specialty of Jaipur is handmade dupattas and leather shoes.

-A. Lehariya saree, gem-studded jewellery, colourful dupattas, leather shoes, earrings, embroidered bed sheets, pottery, vintage homemade showpieces to decorate your home etc.
+Lehariya saree, gem-studded jewelry, colorful dupattas, leather shoes, earrings, embroidered bed sheets, pottery, vintage homemade showpieces to decorate your home, etc.

-A. Some dishes like dal bati churma, laal maas, kachoris or ghevar etc. are famous street food dishes.
+Some dishes like dal bati churma, laal maas, kachoris or ghevar, etc. are famous street food dishes.
 The food has the taste of authentic Rajasthani cuisine.
 Rajasthani thalis are available in many restaurants.
 The popular ingredient that is found in all Rajasthani meals is ‘Ghee’.

-A. If you are going in summer then light cotton tops, lace tops, sandals, cargo pants, Indian dresses etc. if you are going in winter thermals are a must.
-Full sleeved woollen tops, leather jacket, sneakers, jeans or Indian wear with a shawl, beanie etc. can be worn.
+If you are going in summer then light cotton tops, lace tops, sandals, cargo pants, Indian dresses, etc. if you are going in winter thermals are a must.
+Full sleeved woolen tops, leather jackets, sneakers, jeans, or Indian wear with a shawl, beanie, etc. can be worn.